 “Maybe,” Avril agreed, expecting this strange woman to close her eyes and sleep.

 He tried to remember if there was a cooling blanket with the medical supplies.

 “People shouldn’t be scared though.
 There aren’t any gods waiting for them in the Abyss.
 They could just drift.”
 Zin stirred then settled again and said, “This will do.
 Now, I just need you to stop thinking so much, and I’ll be able to get some sleep.”

-“No need to try,” Zin said and tapped the side of Avril’s head with the tip of a finger.
+“No need to try,” Zin said and raised a hand toward Avril’s head.

 Avril leaned back to avoid her touch.
 Her hand fell to her lap and her head nodded forward as she fell asleep.